Kyu1120/Analyst-Code/BigDataContest_2022/README.md

 # Analyst-Code
-This is my code for analysis
+This is my code for BigDataContest_2022